BarisAlbayrakIEEE/lock_free/README.md

 Having an infinite loop at the top to eliminate spurious failure of the weak CAS:
 1. Load the head to the consumer ticket:\
 `std::size_t consumer_ticket = head.value.load(std::memory_order_acquire);`
-2. Inspect if the queue is empty (an optimization for the empty case):\
+2. Inspect if the queue is empty (an optimization for the empty queue):\
 `if (consumer_ticket == tail.value.load(std::memory_order_acquire)) return std::nullopt;`
 3. Inspect if the slot is **EMPTY** for this consumer ticket:\
 `if (slot._expected_ticket.load(std::memory_order_acquire) != consumer_ticket + 1) return false;`